yugeshk/yugeshk.github.io/README.md

 Homepage using Jekyll with support for tagged blogs etc.

-## ERROR
+## Warning

-Pagination is not working at the moment.
+Pagionation might not work locally without jekyll-paginate